 - Synthesis: Requires the learner to combine elements and parts into a unified entity.

-- Evaluation: The most complex of all questions.
-It involves making judgments, appraising, choosing, assessing, measuring, and critically inspecting some idea or object and determining its relative value or worth.
+- Evaluation: This is the most complex of all questions as it involves making judgments, appraising, choosing, assessing, measuring, and critically inspecting some idea or object and determining its relative value or worth.

 Photo by radiospike photography